How to Unclog Kitchen Sink Quickly & Easily

 Your first and easiest weapon is a full kettle of boiling water.
 It might sound too simple to be true, but the intense heat is fantastic at melting and liquefying those solidified fats, allowing them to be washed away down the drain.
 For many minor to moderate clogs, this is genuinely all it takes.

 The process is simple but needs a little care.
-Start by bailing out as much of the standing water from the sink as you can.
+Start by getting rid of as much of the standing water from the sink as you can.
 Then, carefully and slowly pour the entire kettle of boiling water directly into the plughole.
 Give it a few minutes to work its magic on the clog.
 If the water level doesn't drop, don't be discouraged – you may need to repeat the process a couple of times.
-For more great advice on this simple unblocking method, you can check out these expert home maintenance tips from Smart Cover Insurance.

 If you’re just starting out, it can be helpful to know which method to try first.
 Here's a quick rundown of the initial, easy-to-try methods for getting your sink back in working order.